tigersoldier/lsp-javacomp/README.md

 Run `M-x completion-at-point` in a .java file buffer to get completion candidates.
 The default key binding is `C-M-i`.

+### Customizing JavaComp server behavior

+You can provide initialization options to JavaComp by setting the following
+variables:

+* `lsp-javacomp-server-log-path`
+* `lsp-javacomp-server-log-level`
+* `lsp-javacomp-server-ignore-paths`
+* `lsp-javacomp-server-type-index-files`

+If there is `javacomp.json` file in the project root, the corresponding options will be overridden if specified in the `javacomp.json` file.

 [company-lsp]: http://https://github.com/tigersoldier/company-lsp/
 [javacomp]: https://github.com/tigersoldier/JavaComp
 [lsp-mode]: https://github.com/emacs-lsp/lsp-mode